Fiserv/firstvision-apac/docs/APIs/Card-Management/Lost-Stolen-Card-Transfer.md

 # Transfer Lost Stolen Card

 This Lost or Stolen service is used to block the lost card and request for the replacement card.

-Fields that are not provided in the request object will be initialised to their default values.
-All numeric fields are initialised to zero and alphanumeric fields initialised to spaces.
+If the transfer is a product transfer, smart card transfer, or product graduation transfer, both the new account and the old account are available.

 ## Endpoint